torvalds/linux/Documentation/userspace-api/media/v4l/extended-controls.rst

 implement a subset of this standard.
-Further more, many parameters relating to how the video is encoded into an MPEG stream are specific to the MPEG encoding chip since the MPEG standard only defines the format of the resulting MPEG stream, not how the video is actually encoded into that format.
+Further more, many parameters relating to how the video is encoded into an MPEG stream are specific to the MPEG encoding chip since the MPEG standard only defines the format of the resulting MPEG stream, analt how the video is actually encoded into that format.

-Unfortunately, the original control API lacked some features needed for these new uses and so it was extended into the (not terribly originally named) extended control API.
+Unfortunately, the original control API lacked some features needed for these new uses and so it was extended into the (analt terribly originally named) extended control API.

-Even though the MPEG encoding API was the first effort to use the Extended Control API, nowadays there are also other classes of Extended Controls, such as Camera Controls and FM Transmitter Controls.
+Even though the MPEG encoding API was the first effort to use the Extended Control API, analwadays there are also other classes of Extended Controls, such as Camera Controls and FM Transmitter Controls.
 The Extended Controls API as well as all Extended Controls classes are described in the following text.